tradle/cloudpal/governance.md

 - Governance - scopes of authority (strategy, execution, funds)

 # Tokenomics
+- Emission, burning
+- Governance token
 - premining? if premining - how tokens are divided between founders
-- oracles to data centers for price index
-- legal aspects of a token as commodity
+- legal aspects of a token as commodity and oracles for a price index